root3nl/SupportApp/README.md

 #### Use Cases
 There are a couple of use cases SupportHelper can help with.
 For example run a command or script with root privileges:
-* Every time the Support App popover appears to populate Support App Extensions using `OnAppearAction`
+* Every time the Support App popover appears, populate Support App Extensions using `OnAppearAction`
 * Extension Attributes (Jamf Pro) by adding the commands to populate the Support App Extension to the EA
-* By clicking on a configurable button
+* Executing a background task by clicking on a configurable button.
+Some examples:
+  * Request an MDM check-in or inventory depending on your MDM solution
+  * Requesting temporary admin permissions (for example in conjuntion with SAP Privileges)
+  * Collecting logs such as `sudo sysdiagnose` and sending the output somewhere else
+  * Any other action requiring root privileges, especially when users have standard permissions

 #### File locations
 The SupportHelper installer places two files: